 21.190.61 Discharge Planning Requirements [Eff.
-11/1/13]
+5/1/16]

-- A. Discharge planning begins at the time of admission, is updated during the course of services, and engages the individual and support systems s/he identifies in the planning process. - B. Discharge policies and procedures shall be developed and implemented to include criteria outlining the requirements for an individual's discharge from treatment.
+A. Discharge planning begins at the time of admission, is updated during the course of services, and engages the individual and support systems s/he identifies in the planning process.

-- C. Discharge plans shall be concise, complete, and comprehensive to facilitate transition to the next level of care when applicable. - D. Persons receiving services on a voluntary basis shall be discharge from treatment immediately at their request unless emergency commitments or emergency mental health holds are in effect. - E. Documentation of discharge information provided to the individual, where applicable, shall include: - 1.
-Medications at discharge including, dosages and instructions for follow-up. - Legal status and any other legal restrictions placed upon the individual. - Referrals with details. - 4.
+- B. Discharge policies and procedures shall include criteria outlining the requirements for an individual's discharge from treatment. - C. Discharge plans shall be concise, complete, and comprehensive to facilitate transition to the next level of care when applicable. - D. Persons receiving services on a voluntary basis shall be discharged from treatment immediately at their request unless emergency commitments or emergency mental health holds are in effect. - E. Documentation of discharge information provided to the individual, where applicable, shall include: - 1.
+Medications at discharge including, dosages and instructions for follow-up; - 2.
+Legal status and any other legal restrictions placed upon the individual; - 3.
+Referrals with details; and, - 4.
 Information if the discharge is being made against advice of provider.

 21.190.62 Discharge Summary [Eff.
-11/1/13]
+5/1/16]

-Discharge summaries shall be completed as soon as possible after discharge.
+Discharge summaries shall be completed as soon as possible, no later than thirty (30) calendar days after discharge.
 The agency's policy and procedures shall determine the minimum timeframe for completion.
 Records shall contain a written discharge summary to include, but not limited to, the following information, where applicable:

-- A. Reason for admission. - B. Reason for discharge. - C. Primary and significant issues identified during course of services. - D. Diagnoses. - E. Summary of services, progress made, and outstanding concerns. - F. Coordination of care with other service providers. - G. Advance directives developed or initiated during course of services. - H. Summary of medications prescribed during treatment, including the individual's responses to medications. - I. Medications recommended and prescribed at discharge. - J. Summary of legal status throughout the course of services and at time of discharge. - K. Documentation of referrals and recommendations for follow up care. - L. Documentation of the individual's and/or family's response and attitude regarding discharge. - M. Information regarding the death of the individual.
+- A. Reason for admission; - B. Reason for discharge; - C. Primary and significant issues identified during course of services; - D. Diagnoses; - E. Summary of services, progress made, and outstanding concerns; - F. Coordination of care with other service providers; - G. Advance directives developed or initiated during course of services. - Summary of medications prescribed during treatment, including the individual's responses to medications; - I. Medications recommended and prescribed at discharge; - J. Summary of legal status throughout the course of services and at time of discharge; - K. Documentation of referrals and recommendations for follow up care; - L. Documentation of the individual's and/or family's response and attitude regarding discharge; and, - M. Information regarding the death of the individual.